 Regarding those “Deluxe” salads, I’d like to see their “regular” salad.
 “Deluxe” does not come close to properly describing what was only a small bowl of fresh greens.

 Two other items are worth mentioning.
 I requested a small bowl of their “Ranch Beans” just to sample, since all the other “Cowboy” steakhouses serve them.
 The other item that came with our dinners was a basket potato dinner rolls.
 They were indeed fresh.
 But the beans were rather uninteresting.
 Any can of Bush’s Beans from the grocery store would have been better.
-Ms. Karen believes that perhaps cowboy beans are suppose to be bland.
+Ms. Karen believes that perhaps cowboy beans are supposed to be bland.
 It wouldn't hurt our feelings if some cowboy steakhouse broke that mold.

 I would not recommend Cattletown for its steaks, even though the price is incredibly inexpensive.
 For example, a ribeye dinner at Daisy Mae’s is more than twice as expensive, but Daisy Mae’s steaks are twice as big (16 oz.).
 Instead, go to Cattletown for the seafood.
 With their steaks, you get what you pay for ... cheap steaks for a cheap price.
 With their seafood, you get more than you pay for ... lots of good seafood for very little dinero.
 Overall, we give Cattletown 3.5 Saguaros , for cleanliness, service and price.